subhankardas02/Custom-Redis-Server/README.md

 ## Features

-### 1. In-Memory Key-Value Storage
+### In-Memory Key-Value Storage
 - Stores keys and values directly in memory.
 - Supports string keys and string values.
-- Fast lookup, insertion, and deletion using a custom hash table.
+- Uses a custom hash table for fast lookup, insertion, and deletion.

-### 2. Custom Hash Table
+### Custom Hash Table
 The project implements its own hash table instead of using `std::unordered_map`.

 It includes:
-- Custom hash function based on the FNV-1a style algorithm.
+- Custom hash function.
 - Separate chaining for collision handling.
 - Key lookup and deletion.
 - Dynamic table resizing.
-- Incremental rehashing to avoid doing the entire resize operation at once.
+- Incremental rehashing.

-The hash table uses two tables during resizing:
+During resizing, two hash tables are used:

-- `ht1` — the new/current table.
+- `ht1` — new/current table.
-- `ht2` — the old table being gradually migrated.
+- `ht2` — old table being gradually migrated.

-A limited amount of rehashing work is performed during normal operations.
+A limited amount of rehashing work is performed during normal operations rather than moving all entries at once.

-### 3. TTL and Key Expiration
+### TTL and Key Expiration
 The server supports key expiration using:

 ```text